-Save a few of the plastic containers for packing up hiking snacks.
-Talenti Gelato is the perfect size for pasta salads and crushable foods like chips and grapes.
+Save a few of the plastic containers for packing up day hike snacks.
+Talenti Gelato is perfectly sized for pasta salads and crushable foods like chips and grapes.

 How Much Water to Bring On a Hike

+Always hike with plenty of water.
 At a minimum, have 8 oz of water, per person, for every hour of hiking.
-That’s the equivalent of a regular size bottle of water but opt for a reusable container whenever possible.
+That’s the equivalent of a regular-size bottle of water but opt for a reusable container whenever possible.

 Increase the amount of water for strenuous hikes or when hiking in hot weather.

 Insulated bottles will keep water cold for hours, but they can be heavier to carry.
-In really hot weather, bring one bottle with ice water to add to other bottles with water that has gotten warm.
+In sweltering weather, bring one bottle of ice water to add to other bottles with water that has gotten warm.

 If hiking longer distances and concerned about running out, carry a LifeStraw to safely get more water from natural sources on the trail.